-Codified under Penal Code 646.9 pc, stalking is the following of another and placing a person in apprehension of imminent fear of great bodily injury or death.
+Codified under Penal Code 646.9 pc, stalking is following someone and placing them in the apprehension of imminent fear of great bodily injury or death.
 In addition, the fear element can be applied to someone within the alleged victim’s immediate family.
 Ordinarily, someone charged with stalking also faces charges of violating a restraining order, criminal threats, or other crimes involving harassing or threatening conduct.

-To prove someone is guilty of stalking under California PC 646.9, the District Attorney must prove that:
+To prove someone is guilty of stalking under California PC 646.9, the District Attorney must prove:

 - Defendant willfully and maliciously harassed, or willfully, maliciously, and repeatedly followed another;